Mr-xRed/silverbullet-libraries/DocumentExplorer.md

 ## or use the shortcuts:

 > **tip** New ShortCut Keys
-> `Ctrl-Alt-d`          - Toggle Document Explorer in the Side Panel
+> `Ctrl-Alt-e`          - Toggle Document Explorer in the Side Panel
 > `Ctrl-Alt-w`          - Toggle Document Explorer in Drag&Resize Window
 > `Ctrl-Alt-ArrotRight` - Increase Document Explorer Width in 10% increments
 > `Ctrl-Alt-ArrotLeft`  - Decrease Document Explorer Width in 10% increments